geovista/GeoCorpora/README.md

 If you find the GeoCorpora valuable in your research.
 Please cite this publication.

-An earlier publication on related work can be found here:
+Another publication on related work using GeoCorpora can be found here:

 Karimzadeh, M., Pezanowski, S., Wallgrün, J. O., MacEachren, A. M., & Wallgrün, J. O. (2019).
 GeoTxt: A scalable geoparsing system for unstructured text geolocation.
 Transactions in GIS, 23(1), 118–136. https://doi.org/10.1111/tgis.12510